My Account

 There are some free CV templates online that help you win the job you’re after.
 However, I firmly believe it’s better to find a professional CV-building website with professional ATS-friendly templates that will pass every initial selection made by an algorithm.

-Below, you will see some templates from Zety.
+Below, you will see our users’ favourite Zety UK CV templates.
 They are all good for the CV formats mentioned above.
 They are also editable CV templates, and you can adjust them as you go.
 Choose the best CV template and start working on your document.

 1. Diamond